 Check Schiphol.nl for the latest information about flights to Amsterdam and always visit your airline’s website to confirm any additional rules that may apply.
 To avoid crowds in public transport, an extra shuttle is available between Schiphol Airport and Amsterdam.
 You can also use the taxi services at Amsterdam Schiphol Airport.

 There are no restrictions on travel within the Netherlands.
 However, it’s important to avoid busy places, so please keep this in mind when choosing your destination.

 Foreign tourists are no longer obliged to reserve their holiday accommodation before they travel to the Netherlands.

-There is currently no limit on the number of people that can attend meetings and conventions, but all attendees must observe RIVM guidelines.
+There is currently a limit on the number of people that can attend meetings and conventions, all attendees must observe RIVM guidelines.
 The Netherlands Board of Tourism & Conventions (NBTC) has issued a coronavirus protocol for business events in the Netherlands, which offers guidelines for organisers, suppliers and delegates of any meetings and events to follow.

 We are delighted that many of Amsterdam’s cultural venues have reopened, but it is important to visit these destinations safely and responsibly.
 Consider touring regions or cities that are not part of the regular tourist itinerary.

 Crowd controlPeople cannot gather in groups of more than four people from different households.